alexanderpalsson/katacoda-scenarios/qlik-corectl/step3.md

 In this tutorial we will take a closer look at corectl.
-Corectl is a command line tool to perform reloads, fetch metadata and evaluate expressions in Qlik Core apps.
-Corectl works in a way were it starts a session against Qlik Associative Engine (QIX) and then communicates with the QIX-app with CLI commands.
+With corectl the user starts a session against Qlik Associative Engine (QIX) and then communicates with the QIX-app through CLI commands.
+With the CLI commands it is possible to perform reloads, fetch metadata and evaluate expressions in the app.
 <br>

 Here is flowchart to give you a feeling how corectl works: